Several indoor plants can bring vibrant color to your household, while others can alleviate anxiety and stimulate the brain.

 2. Bromeliads Help to Clean the Air

-According to recent scientific research findings, Bromeliads can also accomplish this impressive result.
+According to scientific research findings by NASA, Bromeliads can also help to purify the air.

 These dangerous chemicals and contaminants are frequently found in rugs, sanitizing and beauty products, and varnish.